 Well, it looks like her advocacy for female victims of sexual harassment only goes so far — especially if she happens to know the offending party.
 In this case, the senator appears to have a close relationship with the male staffer, at whose wedding she officiated.

 Many politicians are guilty of hypocrisy at some level, but in the case of Gillibrand, it is possible that her campaign might not survive this amount of duplicity.
-The #MeToo movement is still running strong in American society, and this news might destroy the little support she currently enjoys.We value your comments!
-Please weigh in on our comment section below.
+The #MeToo movement is still running strong in American society, and this news might destroy the little support she currently enjoys.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com